-People have killed themselves over this condition but unfortunately, to the regular person, it is nothing more than a word… until you experience it first hand.
+What are akathisias?
+People have actually killed themselves over this condition.
+To most people, it is nothing more than a word… until they have experienced it first hand.
 The sensation of akathisia varies from person to person, and the way you experience it can change every few minutes or hours.

 Psychiatrists or other practitioners who don’t understand this condition can make it worse by emotionally traumatizing you, insulting you or dismissing you as a hypochondriac.
-I believe the lack of empathy associated with this symptoms, which is almost like “restless legs syndrome” but worse, is why a lot of people check out in the wee hours of the night when the symptoms escalate.
-As a rule, this feeling of insects crawling under your skin gets worse at midnight and lingers until morning, but this is not a hard fast rule.
+I believe the lack of empathy associated with this condition, which is like restless legs syndrome (RLS) times a thousand, is why a lot of people check out in the wee hours of the night when the symptoms escalate.
+As a rule, this feeling – which has been compared to insects crawling under your skin – gets worse at midnight and lingers until morning, but this is not a hard and fast rule.

 What is it?

 While it hasn’t happened to me, I’ve studied akathisias for a long time.
-My interest first peaked when I saw patients in my nursing homes attempting to describe the symptoms with tears in their eyes.
-Back then it was induced by the psychotropic medications or drugs used for Alzheimer’s, and sometimes drugs used for sleep.
+My interest first piqued when I saw patients in my nursing homes attempting to describe the symptoms with tears in their eyes.
+In these patients, it was induced by the psychotropic medications or drugs used for Alzheimer’s or for sleep.
 Back then it was just a word to me, and a symptom that could be managed with new medications that didn’t affect the same receptors.
-While helpful, back then I was not aware of a cure.
+While helpful, at that time I was not aware of a cure.

-Today, I am confident that some of the treatment options below could be the “cure.”
+Today, I am confident that some of the treatment options below could be the “cure” you are so desperately seeking.
 I want to say that with caution because you will need your physician to advise you on this, and to prescribe the medications that are right for you.
-(I have no idea what’s right for all of you, there are hundreds of thousands of you reading this all over the world, I couldn’t possibly know what will work for all of you, so I’m listing options down below).
+(I have no idea what’s right for all of you, there are hundreds of thousands of you reading this all over the world!)

-It can be beyond comprehension at times.
-People with Parkinson’s disease almost always develop akathisias but it can happen to anyone, especially if you take medications known to cause it.
-People with RLS (Restless Legs Syndrome) have some idea of this condition but it’s not the same as true akathisia because the akathasias will occur during daytime hours and are not limited to the legs like RLS.
+Akathisias can be beyond comprehension at times.
+People with Parkinson’s disease almost always develop them but it can happen to anyone, especially if you take medications known to cause it.
+People with RLS have some idea of this condition but it’s not the same as true akathisia because the akathasias will occur during daytime hours and are not limited to the legs like RLS.

 As a general rule, the treatment strategies for akathisias include anticholinergic medications, dopamine agonists, drugs that are “GABA-ergic” in nature, beta-blockers, benzodiazepines, and serotonin antagonists.
 Now, here are some ways to help you hack akathisias:

-Clozapine- this prescription pill is in the category of “Antipsychotic” medications and among other activities in the body, this drug seems to help Parkinson-induced akathisias for some people.
+Clozapine- this prescription pill is in the category of “antipsychotic” medications and among other activities in the body, it seems to help Parkinson-induced akathisias for some people.
 The dosage used in studies was about 25 mg taken once at night.
 With medication, I always recommend you start low and titrate up because some of you might do okay on half of this dosage, whereas others might need 50mg or even more.

 Clonidine 0.1mg tablet- This is the generic of Catapres, and it’s sold by prescription only.
 Clonidine comes as a patch but I don’t recommend that for people with akathisias because you cannot gauge your dose very well.
 With a pill, you can break it in half or quarters, or you can take more than one pill as you titrate your dosage up.
 Some people respond favorably to this medication, especially if you are experiencing akathisias due to alcohol or opiate withdrawal.
 It can make your limbs feel so heavy that you can barely use them.
-There was a small study back in 1984 in Psychiatry Research that evaluated clonidine in 6 patients all 6 of them showed substantial improvement.
-Four of the 6 people went into “complete remission” and incidentally 2 of the patients showed improvement in their manic or psychotic symptoms during treatment with clonidine.
+There was a small study back in 1984 in Psychiatry Research that evaluated clonidine in 6 patients; all 6 of them showed substantial improvement.
+Four of the 6 people went into “complete remission”, and incidentally, 2 of the patients showed improvement in their manic or psychotic symptoms during treatment with clonidine as well.

 Diphenhydramine- This is the generic to Benadryl which is sold over-the-counter.
 The dosages vary and even low dosages can help through the “anticholinergic” effects of this medicine.
 It has a strong drying effect on your body, and can make you feel a bit woozy so I’d recommend this be taken at night.
 Certainly, do not take it during the day until you are well adjusted to it because it can make it very dangerous for you to drive.
 I’m a big believer in low dosages to start, so with your doctor’s permission you can always buy the pediatric liquid and take low dosages and build up, teaspoon by teaspoon until you can tolerate the capsules which come as 25 mg per capsules.